-At the January 26, 2006 SEMS Advisory Board, the following policy statements were verbalized:
+At the January 26, 2006, SEMS Advisory Board, the following general guidance for private sector was stated:

-- Consider including private sector personnel in all phases of emergency management: preparedness, response, recovery, and mitigation. - Include private sector personnel and resources in response capabilities, not just logistical support, at all five SEMS levels; that is, field, local, operational, regional, and state. - Include methods for the private sector to provide input in the decision-making process at all levels of response, e.g., in the appropriate liaison, agency representative, multi-agency and operations roles.
+- Consider including private sector personnel in all phases of emergency management: preparedness, response, recovery and mitigation. - Include private sector personnel and resources in response capabilities, not just logistical support, at all five SEMS levels. - Include methods for the private sector to provide input in the decision-making process at all levels of response, e.g., in the appropriate liaison, agency representative, multi-agency and operations roles.

-Jurisdictions should evaluate the emergency service ordinance regarding potential inclusion of the private sector into the local disaster council, emergency management council, and planning arena
+Jurisdictions should evaluate the emergency service ordinance regarding inclusion of the private sector into the local disaster council, emergency management council, and planning arena.

 For additional guidance, refer to the Section VI.
-Supporting Materials section
+Supporting Materials

-1) Non-Governmental Organizations, Volunteer/Service Program and Private Sector
+1) Non-Governmental Organizations, Volunteer/Service Programs and Private Sector